AIpaca-Inc/slate/source/includes/_job.md

 This method can be called anytime even if the job has not been ended.

-Timeline shows a little more insights than job status.
+The timeline shows a little more insights than job status.

-From the begin to the end, the following time periods are shown on timeline plots:
+From the beginning to the end, the following time periods are shown on timeline plots:

 - **Job Create**: time taken from code execution to job creation.
-- **Request Launch**: time taken from a spot request start to fulfilled; this period only applies to spot instance.
+- **Request Launch**: time taken from a spot request start to be fulfilled; this period only applies to spot instance.
 - **Instance Connect**: time taken from request fulfilled to successfully establish instance connection.
 - **API Transfer & Server Setup**: time taken to set up AIbro API infrastructure in the instance.
 - **M&D Serialization**: time taken to serialize model and training data.
 - **Env Gear up**: time taken to gear up tensorflow.
 - **M&D Transfer**: time taken to transfer model and training data from your local machine to the instance.
 - **M&D Deserialization**: time taken to deserialize model and training data.
-- **Model Training**: time taken to training the model.
+- **Model Training**: time taken to train the model.
 - **Result Serialization**: time taken to serialize the trained model and other relevant objects.
 - **Result Transfer**: time taken to transfer the trained model and other relevant objects.